Live Nation to rock London Olympic park in 2013

 "Along with the other major international sports events we have already secured this latest news proves that the park has a very bright future indeed," Johnson said in a statement on the LLDC website.

-The LLDC is negotiating with West Ham United to try to finalise a deal for the Premier League football club to move into the Olympic Stadium.
+The LLDC is negotiating with West Ham United to try to finalise a deal for the Premier League soccer club to move into the Olympic Stadium.

 The deal also provides Live Nation with a venue to stage events that had become a bone of contention for some residents living near London's Royal Parks, who complained that its summer concerts failed to end at the appointed time and were too loud.